uon-hci/tools/docs/docs/SHP-course.md

 ### Paired comparisons

+`Henry Scheffé`

 When comparing multiple systems, the *paired comparisons* method can be used to *rank and identify general user preferences*.
 This method consists in presenting all possible pairs of the system (product) to every participant, in a random sequence.
 Each time, the participant must indicate which system was preferred between the two.

+**SOURCE**: used to compare car seat comfort, through a subjective scale (-3 to +3).
+Significant results were found regarding the stiffness and foam hardness.
+(Kazushige Ebe & Micheal J. Griffi (2001)).

 #### Identifying the pairs